Executive Summary

 For all equine patients, effective communication between referring and receiving veterinarians, clients, farm managers, trainers, and insurance agency representatives is essential to ensure optimal patient care.
 Despite the best efforts of all involved, there will be times when communication is less than optimal or when difficult information must be discussed.
 Referring and receiving veterinarians are encouraged to seek training to develop communication skills through any of a wide variety of excellent public and private resources.
 This type of training is especially beneficial for young professionals at the beginning of their veterinary career.

-Approved by AAEP board of directors in 2014.
+Revised by AAEP board of directors in 2024.

 Resource Type